 Jeffrey Beecher pursues a varied musical career as both an energetic performer and educator, performing as Principal Bass with the Toronto Symphony Orchestra and serving on the faculty of the Glenn Gould School of the Royal Conservatory of Music.

-As Co-Artistic Director of Silkroad, he tours frequently with the Silkroad Ensemble, performing in the major venues of North America, Europe, the Middle East, and Asia.
+He tours frequently, performing in the major venues of North America, Europe, the Middle East, and Asia.
 In addition to performing, Mr. Beecher has participated in residencies around the world, including at Harvard University, the Getty Center, the Rietberg Museum, and the Aga Khan Museum.
-He appears on several recordings, including Off the Map, A Playlist Without Borders, the Grammy winning Sing Me Home, as well as in the documentary film The Music of Strangers.

 As an orchestral musician, Jeffrey has performed as Principal Bass with the Royal Concertgebouw Orchestra, with the Philadelphia Orchestra, the Minnesota Orchestra, the Detroit Symphony, and the Orchestra of St. Luke's.

 An active chamber musician, Jeffrey has enjoyed performing at the Chamber Music Society of Lincoln Center, Bargemusic, Weill Recital Hall, Zankel Hall, and the 92nd Street Y. He has also performed at numerous festivals including the Marlboro Music Festival, the Bridgehampton Chamber Music Festival, and the Mainly Mozart Festival.

 Jeffrey began his musical education in New York where he attended the Juilliard School of Music and the Manhattan School of Music.
 He completed his studies at the Curtis Institute of Music studying with Harold Robinson and Edgar Meyer.